MiguelMSandin/phylogeniesQuickStart/README.md

 ## What is a phylogenetic tree?
 The simplest answer is **an hypothesis** on the evolutionary relationships among the studied set of *species*, understanding *species* as genes, proteins or traits.

+## Main steps
+1. **Select your sequences**.
+2. Align sequences.
+3. Remove uninformative positions/columns.
+4. Run phylogenetic inference.
+5. **Understand your phylogenetic tree**.
+6. Come back to step 1.
+The most important steps of phylogenetic inference are the sequence selection and the interpretation of your resulting trees.
+Yet, to be able to fully understand a phylogenetic tree, you need to understand and know how to build it.
+Here we will quickly go through steps 2, 3 and 4.

 ## Basic command line pipeline

 Please, bear in mind that there are many different ways to infer phylogenetic patterns among genes, proteins or even morphological characters (or other traits).
 So here I will just guide you through a basic step-by-step pipeline that I normally use for quick and exploratory analyses.